r3h6/TYPO3.EXT.jobqueue/README.rst

 Documentation
 =============

-Job queues for TYPO3.
+Job queues for TYPO3 CMS.
 This extension provides a simple in-memory queue and a cli or scheduler command to execute jobs.
 It is backport of the flow package Flowpack/jobqueue-common.